bludit/documentation-english/content/how-to-create-a-new-content/index.md

 <div class="note">
 <div class="title">Editor</div>
 Bludit by default use SimpleMDE as editor but you can use TinyMCE u other.
-[How to change the Editor]()
+[How to change the editor](https://docs.bludit.com/en/content/how-to-change-the-editor)
 </div>

 <div class="note">